csoroz/CIPs/CIP-1694/README.md

 **blocked from withdrawing any rewards** unless their associated stake credential is also delegated to a DRep (either pre-defined or registered).
 This helps to ensure high participation, and so, legitimacy.

+> **Note**
+>
+> Even though rewards cannot be withdrawn, they are not lost.
+As soon as a stake credential is delegated
+> (including to a pre-defined DRep), the rewards can be withdrawn.

 #### DRep incentives

 DReps arguably need to be compensated for their work.
 Research on incentive models is still ongoing,